-Ireland from around the 1500's became increasingly populated by peasant farmers, each of whom had a small plot of badly fenced land.
-By the 1800's potatoes had become their staple diet and families spent their nights gathered around the fire, waiting for their 'murphies' to cook.
 Completing this average family circle was a watch dog which chased away pigs or other animals from neighbouring farms and killed rats either out of necessity or for the sport of ratting.
-During the day these dogs were general farm dogs which were often allowed to lay by the fire.
+During the day, these dogs were general farm dogs which were often allowed to lay by the fire.
 But at night they had to patrol the property and when off duty, had nowhere else to curl up and sleep but in a ditch.

-Irish Terriers began arriving here before 1883 and by 1912, 48 were recorded as being imported, another 57 formally registered.
-As Australia's First Dog Shows had no registration system in place to record pedigrees until 1912, probably there were lots more Irish Terriers that were indiscriminately bred.
-But popular they were, the Victorian Irish Terrier Club being formed in 1894 separately to the Victoria Terrier Club which was formed in the same year.
-An Irish Terrier went overseas during the Boer War (1899 - 1902) to serve with the Australian Group pictured known as 'the Cameron's Scouts'.
+By 1912, 48 Irish Terriers were recorded as being imported, another 57 formally registered.
+As Australia had no formal registration system in place to record pedigrees until 1912, probably there were lots more Irish Terriers that were indiscriminately bred.
+But popular they were, the Victorian Irish Terrier Club being formed in 1894 separately to the Victoria Terrier Club which was formed in the same year[3b].

 The Irish Terrier 1913 pictured, photographed in Ballarat, was Ch Crow Gill Muddler (Imp UK) who won Best Exhibit in Show at the Ladies' Kennel Club Show in 1911 as well as Best of Breed at the Ballarat Kennel Club in 1913.
 He came from a family of highly priced English bred Irish Terriers demonstrating just how extremely popular they were in Australia in those early years.
 It is on record that a Show held In 1914 in Victoria conducted by the 'Fox and Irish Terrier Club' drew 400 entries, with another Club, 'the Airedale and Irish Terrier Club' also active in NSW at that time.